zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-theming.md

 The framework is the foundation of the GUI and is built with [Astro].
 These files are located under `./src/themes/default`. ' The starting point for these imports are pages.
-Pages are simple, they consist of a single component wrapped inside a layout. *We suggest not modifying the page files*.
+Pages are simple: they consist of a single component wrapped inside a layout. *We suggest not modifying the page files*.
 Instead, create your own theme, for example `./src/themes/my-theme`.
 You can still reuse components from the original theme in your new theme and mix and match the imports from your custom theme.

-Then update tsconfig.json
+Then update tsconfig.json:

 ```diff
 {